-There are plenty of reasons why writing a book, whether fiction or nonfiction, puts most writers directly into procrastination mode.
+A week later someone asks how your book is coming, and you think, “Book?
+What book?”There are plenty of reasons why writing a book, whether fiction or nonfiction, puts most writers directly into procrastination mode.
 Maybe you’re just not sure how to get started.
 Perhaps spilling your guts onto the page for the world to see makes you want to run far away from the nearest computer.
-Or maybe you’re insecure about the quality of your writing, and you’re afraid of getting slammed by negative review after negative review.

 Before you open your laptop and start daydreaming about which photographer should take your best-selling author headshot, or about getting interviewed on Oprah, you need to answer one question:

 It’s not enough to have an inspiring book idea.
 Before you put pen to paper, you need to know your purpose.

 I won’t lie.
 Writing a book is rewarding, but it requires hard work.
 It requires emotional labor, long nights (or early mornings), and facing a constant self-critical process that is unlike anything you’ve experienced before.
 Solidifying the purpose fueling your book will carry you through this difficult process.